hydroflame/libcheat/README.md

 libcheat is a library you can import in your console to help play (cheat) html games.

-It does require knowledge of programming to use efficiently.
+It does require knowledge of programming and html to use efficiently.
 However it was built in such a way that it's easy to share your cheats with others.

 It is recommended you use extcheat as it aleviates some of the tedious aspect of using libcheat but libcheat is is available directly.